-Table 2: Indicative set of appraisal criteria for an early to mid-career research scientist based in a UK university, as distilled promotion criteria to Senior Lecturer .
-Percentages indicate the relative occurrence of the categories as main headings within the criteria.
+Table 2: Indicative set of appraisal criteria for an early to mid-career research scientist based in a UK university, as distilled from promotion criteria to Senior Lecturer in the context of co-authors and workshop participants’ experience.
+Percentages indicate the relative occurrence of the categories as main headings within the publically available promotion criteria.